-Note: For additional information on domestic violence, dating violence, stalking, sexual assault, and consent, please see the College's Annual Security Report (ASR) available on the College's website at www.gaston.edu under the About Us and Campus Police and Safety sections, or by contacting the Campus Police and Security Department located in room 122 of the Comer Engineering Technology Building (CET 122) on the Dallas Campus.
+Note: For additional information on sexual harassment; and sexual assault, stalking, dating and domestic violence (collectively referred to as “sexual harassment”), and consent, please see the College’s Annual Security Report (ASR) available on the College’s website at www.gaston.edu under the About Us and Campus Police and Safety sections, or by contacting the Campus Police and Security Department located in room 122 of the Comer Engineering Technology Building (CET 122) on the Dallas Campus.

 Effect of Failure to Comply with Time Requirements or Voluntary Withdrawal

-- A student's failure to comply with any of the time requirements set forth herein with respect to completing and delivering the documents required to pursue his or her appeal, to appear or be represented at any hearing, or otherwise to meet his or her other obligations under these procedures, will render the last decision made on behalf of the College as final.
+- A student’s failure to comply with any of the time requirements set forth herein with respect to completing and delivering the documents required to pursue their appeal, to appear or be represented at any hearing, or to otherwise meet any other obligations under these procedures, will render the last decision made on behalf of the College as final.

 - The College shall make every reasonable effort to comply with the timeliness requirements specified in the Disciplinary Procedures and the Appeals Procedure.
-The College's failure to meet any deadline shall not exempt the student from any sanctions under the Student Code of Conduct or from the decision of the Gaston College Disciplinary Committee after an appeal hearing.
+The College’s failure to meet any deadline shall not exempt a respondent from any sanctions under the Student Code of Conduct or from the decision of the Gaston College Disciplinary Hearing Committee after an appeal hearing.

-- A student's decision to withdraw from school during a disciplinary proceeding shall not affect the College's right to continue the disciplinary process or impose sanctions.
+- A respondent’s decision to withdraw from school during a disciplinary proceeding shall not affect the College’s right to continue the disciplinary process or impose sanctions.